MobClub/MobIM-For-iOS/README.md

-# MobIM-For-iOS
+# MobIM
-MobIM For iOS
+A Lite IMSDK provided by Mob.